Flexible Designs

 Splitter Grid

 Back at the Designer Side you find the Splitter Grid Settings at the Document Tab.
-They are only visible if no frame is selected:
+They are only visible if tun on the option Splitter:

 Splitter Gap Size Document Settings